Deivid-Martins/api_posts/README.md

 GET - "{hostUrl}/careers"

-return: retorna todos os items do banco de dados em JSONs
+return: returns all database items in JSONs